Sgares

-Sean Michael Gares, better known as sgares or Seang@res, is an American professional retired Counter-Strike: Global Offensive player, esports commentator and the former head coach of 100 Thieves' Valorant roster.
-In December 2016, he was released from TSM over a player rights controversy and played for Misfits between January 2017 and January 2018.
+Sean Michael Gares (born June 10, 1988), better known as sgares or Seang@res, is an American content creator, esports commentator, and former professional Counter-Strike: Global Offensive player.
+He currently works for 100 Thieves as the Head of FPS.
+In December 2016, he was released from TSM for supporting an open letter against the Professional Esports Association and played for Misfits between January 2017 and January 2018.

 Early life

 Gares graduated from Arizona State University with a bachelor's degree in medical biochemistry.
 He joined his first professional team Emazing Gaming in 2009.

 Career

 Starting from local Arizona teams before 2010, when he joined Ruins, Gares distinguished himself for being one of the most aggressive AWPers in North America.
 During his tenure in Ruins, the team was undefeated and won ESEA-M, moving up to ESEA-I.

-Gares and his mates played at Arbalet Cup in Dallas placing in Group B with SK Gaming, mTw and lions.
+Gares played at Arbalet Cup in Dallas placing in Group B with SK Gaming, mTw and lions.
 Ruins began to have internal problems after the tournament, so Gares moved to Loaded in early August of that year, whose captain and in-game leader (IGL) was ex-Evil Geniuses Nazar "steno" Vynnytsky.
 Vynnytsky's would introduce IGL'ing to Gares's life.

 In October of the same year, the roster was acquired by Damage Incorporated (DiNC).
 Composed by Sean Gares, Steno, Paul "pauLy" Guerboyan, Scott "evolution" Cavallero and Liridon "quas" Ademaj, the team's first challenge was IEM V NYC.
-The team did great, and finished 3rd losing to EG in the semi-final.
-In early 2011, Nazar "steno" Vynnytsky left the team and Gares went on to join Full Gaming as an IGL with his former teammate from Ruins Kory "Semphis" Friesen and the new talent in NA, Braxton " swag" Pierce.
+The team did great and finished 3rd losing to EG in the semi-final.
+In early 2011, Nazar "steno" Vynnytsky left the team and Gares went on to join Full Gaming as an IGL with his former teammate from Ruins Kory "Semphis" Friesen, and the new talent in NA, Braxton "swag" Pierce.

 They would play together ESEA Invite Season 9 with Full Gaming where they would finish 2nd.
 Gares then joined Back2Back in 2012, with Kory "Semphis" Friesen, Brennan "ele1Nt" Webster, Jordan "n0thing" Gilbert and Braxton "swag" Pierce.
 With Gares being the IGL, this team won ESEA Invite Season 10 and would win ESEA Invite Season 11 under the name Maximum Effort.